-Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities Τ4 Work with schools to develop more structured opportunities to participate in tennis.
-The following school sites are located in areas where access to public and club bases is more limited and should therefore be treated as priority; Meden Vale Sports Centre Manor Park Sports Complex Sports Centre Work with schools to identify potential opportunities to develop satellite clubs at their site and agree management arrangements.
+Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities T4 Work with schools to develop more structured opportunities to participate in tennis.
+The following school sites are located in areas where access to public and club bases is more limited and should therefore be treated as priority; • Meden Vale Sports Centre • Manor Park Sports Complex Sports Centre Work with schools to identify potential opportunities to develop satellite clubs at their site and agree management arrangements.
 Both priority sites have existing dual use arrangements, however other sites would require more formal discussions and negotiations.
 There are also opportunities to link tennis courts at Manor Sports Complex with the learning and training centre located directly opposite and this would require detailed negotiation of community access arrangements.
 There is also potential to link this with coach training opportunities and the creation of a learning environment.
-Medium Term LTA / MDC (Leisure)/ Notts Sport/Schools enhar may Qualitative enhancements may be required to support the Support improvements to the sites to maximise attractiveness to the local community.
+LTA / MDC (Leisure)/ Notts Sport/Schools Qualitative enhancements may be required to support the Support improvements to the sites to maximise attractiveness to the local community.
 This may include line marking and resurface at Manor Sports Complex.
 Medium Term LTA Notts Sport/Schools

 Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities development of more structured activity.
 Undertake relevant marketing and promotion to increase awareness of the facility.
 Medium Term LTA / MDC (Leisure) / Notts Sport/Schools Implement sports development initiatives to encourage take up of tennis and use of the new facility both for pupils within the school and the surrounding community.
-Medium Term LTANotts Sport/Schools Monitor the success of the schemes at the two priority sites and negotiate opportunities for implementation at other school courts to support further tennis development and increase use of available resources.
-Medium Term LTA / MDC (Leisure) / Notts Sport/Schools T5 Support Mansfield LTC in the enhancement of facilities where issues have been identified.
-This should include; • Improvement of signage to maximise Mansfield LTC Support improvements to changing facilities through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative improvements.
+LTANotts Sport/Schools Monitor the success of the schemes at the two priority sites and negotiate opportunities for implementation at other school courts to support further tennis development and increase use of available resources.
+LTA / MDC (Leisure) / Notts Sport/Schools T5 Support Mansfield LTC in the enhancement of facilities where issues have been identified.
+This should include; Improvement of signage to maximise LTC in the enhancement of facilities where issues have been identified.
+This Mansfield LTC Support improvements to changing facilities through the provision of capital funding and / or preparing / supporting external funding bids to facilitate qualitative improvements.
 Short Term MDC (Leisure)/ LTA/Club Carry out minor qualitative improvements both in the short term and on an ongoing basis.
-Short Term and Ongoing Club
+Club

 Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities awareness Minor qualitative improvements including rust removal and painting Upgrade of existing changing pavilion.
 BG1 Bowls Support initiatives to increase participation in bowls.
-This should include work to remove several key barriers to participation in the sport including; • Poor marketing and promotion and lack of All clubs, but focusing particularly on those with lower membership numbers; • Longden Terrace Bowls Club • Bull Farm Bowls Club Undertake relevant marketing and promotion to increase awareness of bowls.
+This should include work to remove several key barriers to participation in the sport including; • Poor marketing and promotion and lack of focusing Undertake relevant marketing and promotion to increase awareness of bowls.
 This should include Nottinghamshire wide initiatives; as well club based support including arranging training and discussion forums in relation to direct marketing and the creation of an online presence.
 In the first instance, this should include running a Mansfield specific development session within the district, open to all bowls clubs.
 Individual work with specific clubs Short Term Sport Nottinghamshire / Bowls Development Alliance / MDC (Leisure)